 Dr Poon is also currently the Medical Director at the Neutral Bay Laser and Dermatology Clinic on Sydney’s lower north shore.
 He continues to regularly attend laser and cosmetic dermatology conferences both in Australia and internationally.

 M.B.B.S.
 (Hons), F.A.C.D.

 Dr See has served on the State and Federal boards of the Australasian College of Dermatologists as well as having been a guest examiner for the Fellowship examinations.
-Her practice covers a broad spectrum of cases which often times require innovative methods of treatment.
+She has been involved in clinical trials, product launches and has introduced innovative treatments.
 Her key interests are skin care, sun damage, skin cancer and acne.
 She is a pioneer in the field treatment of actinic keratosis (pre-cancers) with daylight photodynamic therapy.
 Dr See is at the forefront of acne treatment in Australia.
 She is invited as the sole Australian representative to the International Global Alliance to improve Outcomes in Acne.
 She, together with liked-minded colleagues, spearheaded the formation of a non-profit health initiative, All About Acne, and has been its long standing chair/co-chair since its foundation.

 Dr See attends and is an invited speaker both nationally and internationally.
 She has made regular appearances in press, radio and television discussing, clarifying and de-mystifying dermatology issues.
 She has also consulted with the College of Dermatology as well as industry in providing patient information for the general public and teaching material for general practice.

 Of Chinese background dating from the gold rush, Dr See is a keen traveller, reader, a wife and mother of three sons.